Back in Time for Murder

 1859-1924

-As a child, Ally would rather play with guns in the woods than dolls in the living room.
-Using her trusty Kentucky Rifle, she was the sole provider of food for her family at the tender age of 7 after her father died from an unfortunate hunting accident.
+Ally would rather play with guns in the woods than dolls in the living room as a child.
+At the tender age of 7, she used her trusty Kentucky rifle to provide food for her family after her father died from an unfortunate hunting accident.
 Throughout World War I, she trained women for home defense and even demonstrated marksmanship techniques to the men of the U.S. military.
 In her later years, she showed off her sharpshooting skills during outdoor performances with Wild Bill’s Traveling Gun Show.

-Suggested Attire: Western-style corset (i.e. suede, leather), white peasant top, long, flowing skirt and cowboy boots.
-Stylish cowboy hat and loosely curled, long hair.
-A toy rifle and other toy guns as optional props.
+Suggested Attire: Western-style corset (e.g., suede, leather), white peasant top, long, flowing skirt, and cowboy boots.
+A stylish cowboy hat and loosely curled, long hair are optional props.
+A toy rifle and other toy guns are also optional.

 WILLIAM SHADESPER